Sinuiju Incident: Historical significance

 The Sinuiju Incident was the most severe representation of social resistance against the North Korean regime during the first few months after liberation.
 Student and Christian participation in the incident showed that cooperation between Communist and democratic parties was not plausible.
-It led the Soviet Union, Kim Il-sung, and other Korean communists to implement policies that minimized dissent throughout North Korea.
+It led the Soviet Union, Kim Il Sung, and other Korean communists to implement policies that minimized dissent throughout North Korea.
 In addition, the incident had a significant impact on shaping Kim's political rhetoric and led to his first-ever inspection tour.
 Consequently, it accelerated the consolidation of communist power, allowing the KCP to develop a stronger regime.
 Ultimately, the KCP's centralizing power would later survive and outlast the Korean War.

 Commemoration in South Korea

-In 1956, South Korea passed the law that designates the day of the incident November 23 as the "Day of the Anti-communist sudent" to rise anti communist sentiment among south korean students.
-In the 12th celebration of the day in 1968, the 12 m tower of student anti communism was constructed by the Sinuiju memorial institute at the Anti communist federation square(The square for the korean anti communist federation now known as the Korea Freedom Federation located in Jangchung-dong) which had the remains of Park Tae-geun who participated in the incident.
+In 1956, South Korea passed the law that designates the day of the incident November 23 as the "Day of the Anti-communist student" to rise anti communist sentiment among south Korean students.
+In the 12th celebration of the day in 1968, the 12 m tower of student anti communism was constructed by the Sinuiju memorial institute at the Anti communist federation square (The square for the Korean anti communist federation now known as the Korea Freedom Federation located in Jangchung-dong) which had the remains of Park Tae-geun who participated in the incident.
 The day was abolished in 1973.